Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 It has long been known that zinc is needed for the maintenance of healthy hair, nails and skin.
 A sufficient amount is essential for the development and function of human skin.
 But the trace element is also used in the therapy of various skin diseases.
 As early as the 1970s, it was found that taking zinc can help with acne [11].
 Studies confirm this.

-In the fight against skin diseases and hair loss
+Zinc in the fight against skin diseases and hair loss

 1. Neurodermatitis